CodePracticeHub/front-end-restaurant-project/README.md

 1. `git clone https://github.com/SpringBootDevs/front-end-restaurant-project.git `

+2. `npm install`

+3. `npm start` to see the website

-2. add a branch with your name, git push to your branch and git pull request
+4. add a branch with your name on the repository, git push to your branch and git pull request

-3. Put all your work in a folder, folder names all in lowercase please e.g. if you are doing the sign up page, put it all under a folder called "signup"
+5. Put all your work in a folder, folder names all in lowercase please e.g. if you are doing the sign up page, put it all under a folder called "signup"

 ## Please see Figma Design Sheet here: